-To prepare Village Design Statements for Kiltealy, Rosslare Strand, Bridgetown, Coolgreaney, Kilmuckridge and Campile.
+To prepare Village Design Statements for Kiltealy, Rosslare Strand, Bridgetown, Coolgreany, Kilmuckridge and Campile.

-To ensure new residential development in the Strong Villages is in accordance with the Core Strategy and Settlement Strategy and subject to compliance with normal planning and environmental criteria and the development management standards contained in Chapter 18.
+To encourage new residential development in the Strong Villages is in accordance with the Core Strategy and Settlement Strategy and subject to compliance with normal planning and environmental criteria including the availability of adequate waste water treatment capacity and drinking water capacity and the development management standards contained in Chapter 18.